giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 +++
-title = "Secured access to clusters for users and Giant Swarm support" description = "This documentation explains security measures for users and Giant Swarm support accessing offered services" date = "2019-05-09" weight = 45
+title = "Secure access to clusters for users and Giant Swarm support" description = "This documentation explains security measures for users and Giant Swarm support accessing offered services" date = "2019-05-09" weight = 45